peteCodes4u/PJS-Portfolio/README.md

  **Features - Navigation menu items "About Me", "Work", "Contact Me", "Resume"**

  **GIVEN :** the webpage loads successfully.

  **WHEN :** the user hovers their cursor over the text.

  **THEN :** the text color will change from white to yellow.

 ##

  **Features - Navigation menu items "About Me", "Work", "Contact Me"**

  **GIVEN :** The webpage loads successfully.

  **WHEN :** the user clicks on the link text.

- **Then :** the user will be redirected to the respective section of the website "About Me", "Work", "Contact Me".
+ **THEN :** the user will be redirected to the respective section of the website "About Me", "Work", "Contact Me".

+##

  **Feature - Navigation menu items "Resume"**

  **GIVEN :** The webpage loads successfully.

  **WHEN :** the user clicks on the link text.

- **Then :** A download of Peter's resume will execute rendering a .pdf file in the user's downloads folder.
+ **THEN :** A download of Peter's resume will execute rendering a .pdf file in the user's downloads folder.

+##

  **Feature - "Work" section top tile**

  **GIVEN :** The webpage loads successfully.

  **WHEN :** the user clicks on the top tile anywhere.

- **Then :** the user will be redirected to an example of a live deployed project completed by Peter J. Smith.
+ **THEN :** the user will be redirected to an example of a live deployed project completed by Peter J. Smith.

+##

  **Feature - "Work" section tiles**

  **GIVEN :** The webpage loads successfully.

  **WHEN :** the user hovers thier cursor over a tile.

- **Then :** the user will observe the tile opacity change.
+ **THEN :** the user will observe the tile opacity change.

+##

  **Feature - "Contact Me" section icons**

  **GIVEN :** The webpage loads successfully.

  **WHEN :** the user hovers thier cursor over an icon.

- **Then :** the user will observe the icon highlight in light purple.
+ **THEN :** the user will observe the icon highlight in light purple.

+##
   **Feature - "Contact Me" section icons "GitHub", "Spotify", "Youtube"**

  **GIVEN :** The webpage loads successfully.

  **WHEN :** the user clicks on the icon anywhere.

- **Then :** the user will be redirected to an external respective link associated with the assigned service host.
+ **THEN :** the user will be redirected to an external respective link associated with the assigned service host.